CompuTec/AE3.0-Samples/doc/AEContentInSAPUIs.md

 }
 ```

-### Example 2: Context Menu on Item Master Data
+#### Example 2: Context Menu on Item Master Data

-This context menu on the Item Master Data form checks if `ItemCode` starts with "A".
+This context menu is displayed on the Item Master Data form if `ItemCode` starts with "A".

 ```json
 {